leeclarke/IdenticonGenerator/README.md

 ```

 ### Code Examples
-The interface is intended to be easy so all calls can be made on the static methods in [IdenticonGenerator.groovy](./src/main/groovy/org/meadowhawk/identicon/IdenticonGenerator.groovy) Unless you want to do something that isn't already coded, this is all you have to do!
+The interface is intended to be easy to use so all calls can be made on the static methods in [IdenticonGenerator.groovy](./src/main/groovy/org/meadowhawk/identicon/IdenticonGenerator.groovy) Unless you want to do something that isn't already coded, this is all you have to do!

 #### Write a little Code to create an Identicon in a file!
 ```